Adaptive Robust Kernels for Non-Linear Least Squares Problems: Experimental Evaluation

 \subsection{Application to Bundle Adjustment (BA)}

 The second experiment is designed to illustrate the performance of our approach and its advantages for the bundle adjustment problem using a monocular camera.
 We integrated the adaptive robust kernel to an existing bundle adjustment framework proposed by Schneider \etal~\cite{schneider2012isprs}.
 The initial estimate for camera poses and 3D points is obtained by three commonly used steps.
 First, extract SIFT features and compute possible matches between all image pairs.
-Second, compute the relative orientation using Nister's 5-point algorithm together with RANSAC for outlier rejection and chaining the subsequent images to obtain the initial camera trajectory.
-Third, compute the 3D points as described in~\cite{laebe2006tggd} given the camera trajectory of the second step.
+Second, compute the relative orientation using Nister's 5-point algorithm~\cite{nister2004pami} together with RANSAC for outlier rejection and chaining the subsequent images to obtain the initial camera trajectory.
+Third, compute the 3D points as described by L\"abe \etal~\cite{laebe2006tggd} given the camera trajectory of the second step.

 To test the bundle adjustment performance, we created four datasets covering different scenarios using the CARLA simulator~\cite{dosovitskiy2017rl} generating near-realistic images.
 The advantage of the simulator is that ground truth information for the cameras poses is available.
 The first dataset contains images from a front looking camera mounted on a car, the second dataset simulates downward looking aerial images from a UAV, the third dataset contains images where around half of each image shows strong shadows, and the fourth dataset simulates side-ward looking camera where close-by objects suffer from significant motion blur.
-Two example images from the dataset 1 and 3 are depicted in \figref{fig:carla_datasets}.
+We have generated these datasets to cover situations where feature matching is challenging, thereby resulting in a large number of outliers.
+Example images from the all the four datasets are depicted in \figref{fig:carla_datasets}.